 Chronic Bartonella Coinfection

-Coinfection management often is the key to success in improving quality of life in difficult Lyme patients.
-While medication and therapies directed against Lyme are often the tip of the spear in chronic Lyme treatment, management and identification of all other persisting infections is often crucial.
+Coinfection management often is the key to success in improving quality of life in difficult to treat Lyme patients.
+Management and identification of all other persisting infections is often crucial.

 A study published in Emerging Infectious Diseases in 2012 described the incidence of bartonella exposure (as measured by the immune system's production of antibodies against bartonella) as well as the incidence of finding bartonella in the blood stream in a rheumatologist referral practice.
 62% of the time antibodies were found, and astonishingly 41% of the time there was evidence of bartonella still in the blood of these patients.
-The patients included chronic fatigue, Lyme disease, arthritis and fibromyalgia.
+The patient population in this study included chronic fatigue, Lyme disease, arthritis and fibromyalgia.

 • Cognitive difficulties and brain fog

 • Auditory and visual hallucinations